sanskrit/raw_etexts_english/blogs/manasataramgini/2010-07-22_the-shringara-katha-of-kumara-from-the-islanders-narrative.md

 +++
-title = "The shR^i~NgAra katha of kumAra from the islander’sxa0narrative"
+title = "The shR^i~NgAra katha of kumAra from the islander’s narrative"

 +++
 In later northern Indian tradition a euphemistic transformation was